 There are several Eurasian Honeysuckles which are invasive in midwestern woodlands.
-I think most, if not all of the ones we have are Tartarian Honeysuckle.
+We have both Tartarian Honeysuckle (Lonicera tartarica) and Amur Honeysuckle (Lonicera maackii).
+Both grow into large spreading bushes.
+The most obvious difference is that the leaflets of Tartarian Honeysuckle are rounded, and the leaflets of Amur Honeysuckle are pointed.
 The shrub layer in some parts of our woodlands is almost entirely made up of these exotic bushes.

 Some of the older bushes get to be huge, with many stems.